firasm/jupyterbook_course_template/_sources/about/syllabus.md

 - Update "How will I be evaluated in this course?"
 - Update "How will this course be taught?"
 - Update "How do I do well in this course?"
+- Update "Final Examinations" section with the dates
+    - e.g., F&R "Winter 2020 Term 2" with the right term and dates
 - Update "Attribution"
+- Update the feedback page with the link for this course
+- Remove this TODO list

 ## PHYS 111 (3) Introductory Physics for the Physical Sciences I

-The [UBCO calendar description](http://www.calendar.ubc.ca/okanagan/courses.cfm?code=PHYS) of this course is:
+The [UBCO calendar description](https://www.calendar.ubc.ca/okanagan/courses.cfm?code=PHYS) of this course is:

 > Introduction to mechanics primarily for students majoring in the physical sciences (e.g. physics, chemistry, mathematics, computer science, geology, physical geography) or engineering.
 > Particle kinematics and dynamics, work and energy, momentum, gravitation, rigid body motion, fluid statics and dynamics with applications to the physical sciences.